Check out the only museum in the world solely dedicated to women in the arts.

 Your journey will feature still-life paintings from the 1600s and cutting-edge photography from the 2000s.
 You’ll be able to observe the stunning detail of a portrait by Élisabeth Vigée Le Brun, the intimacy of a print made by Mary Cassatt, the abstract beauty of a sculpture by Judy Chicago and Frida Kahlo's Self-Portrait Dedicated to Leon Trotsky, with the social, cultural and political revolutions that women forged to make their voices heard serving as vital context throughout.

 Recent highlights include They Call Me Redbone but I’d Rather Be Strawberry Shortcake by Amy Sherald, the artist responsible for the new Michelle Obama portrait at the National Portrait Gallery, whose distinct style is evident in both pieces.
 There’s Sonya Clark’s transcendent Afro Abe II, a U.S. five-dollar bill featuring the 16th president outfitted with the hairstyle found in the title.
 Locals will love a view of Rainy Night, Downtown by Georgia Mills Jessup, an interpretation of a DC street with gorgeous contrasts and shapes.

-The museum also hosts gallery talks, performances, guided tours, meet-and-greets with artists, pop-up exhibitions, film screenings and more.
-To see what’s going on during your visit, check out the NMWA events calendar.
-One recurring event to keep in mind: Free Community Day, which occurs on the first Sunday of each month and allows free admission to the museum all day.
+To see what’s going on during your visit, check out the NMWA events calendar, plus you can experience programs and exhibitions online through NMWA at home.
+One recurring event to keep in mind: Free Community Day, which occurs on the first and third Sundays of each month through November and allows free admission to the museum all day with a timed ticket.